puzzlef/pagerank.js/README.md

 quickly, and then switch to alpha = 0.85 and run PageRank until it converges.
 Using a single step like this seems it might help reduce iterations.
 Unfortunately it doesnt.
 Trying with multiple steps tends to have even higher iteration count.
+The input data used for this experiment is available at ["graphs"].

 ```bash